top of page

 • Functional Deterioration

-In this isolated and almost treatment-free state, a person with bipolar disorder, schizophrenia, clinical depression, or other mental health condition often deteriorates.
+In this isolated and almost treatment-free state, a person with bipolar disorder, schizophrenia, clinical depression, or other mental health conditions often deteriorates.
 The stage is now set for another inpatient hospitalization.

 This unproductive cycle has a cost in dollars.
 More importantly, a person who could recover from mental illness, live a richer life, and contribute to society, is locked in a cycle of psychological trauma and pain.